Unable to sleep

 Is Food Sabotaging Your Sleep: Change Your Diet to Improve Sleep

-Foods that can affect your sleep and cause insomnia?
+What foods can affect your sleep and cause insomnia?

 When you have insomnia, you will find it hard to fall asleep and also struggle to stay asleep.
 Lack of sleep then makes you feel tired during the day and can make it hard to concentrate and focus.
-This impacts your life, by affecting your mood, resilience, and immunity.
+This impacts your life by affecting your mood, resilience, and immunity.
 All of which can lead to other health problems and diseases.
 While there are many potential causes of insomnia, diet may be one of them.

 Caffeinated beverages

 Caffeine is a naturally occurring psychoactive compound found in coffee, tea, and energy drinks.
 Because caffeine is a stimulant, it can make it difficult to fall asleep in the first place.
-More significantly, tends to wake you up during the night.
-It also acts as a diuretic, which means it makes you need to go to the toilet.
+More significantly, it tends to wake you up during the night.
+It also acts as a diuretic, which means it increases the need to urinate.
 This also contributes to waking you up during the night, which is the last thing you need if you struggle to sleep due to insomnia.
-Caffeine takes several hours to be broken down and leave your body completely so it is best not consumed after mid-day.
-Avoid coffee late at night to get a better night's sleep
+Caffeine takes several hours to be broken down and eliminated from your body, so it is best not to consume it after midday.Avoid coffee late at night to get a better night's sleep

 Caffeine and anxiety